 Frank Dragotti is the Director of Budgeting and Financial Planning at Charles H. Greenthal Management Corp.
 He has worked in the real estate industry since 1986, having graduated from Bernard M. Baruch College, CUNY, with a BBA in accounting.

-Nearly 20 years of financial experience in the real estate industry have prepared Mr. Dragotti to operate as a liaison between senior management, board members, bank representatives and auditors.
-Currently he is responsible for preparing 100 operating and capital budgets for co-ops and condos under Greenthal management, preparing cash flow projections for boards of directors and managers and creating, analyzing, and reviewing monthly variance reports for board members.
+Thirty years of financial experience in the real estate industry have prepared Mr. Dragotti to operate as a liaison between senior management, board members, bank representatives and auditors.
+Currently he is responsible for preparing 100 operating and capital budgets for co-operatives and condominiums under Greenthal management, preparing cash flow projections for boards of directors and managers and creating, analyzing, and reviewing monthly variance reports for board members.